 Director, NIHR Centre for Reviews and Dissemination, University of York

-Lesley Stewart is Director of the NIHR Centre for Reviews and Dissemination (CRD) at the University of York.
+Lesley is director of the NIHR Centre for Reviews and Dissemination (CRD) at the University of York.
 She has spent her career working in evidence synthesis, previously leading the MRC Clinical Trials Unit meta-analysis programme.

 CRD produces databases of research evidence and other knowledge products, primarily to support evidence informed decision making within the NHS, but with global reach.
 CRD undertakes health technology assessments for the NIHR HTA programme for policy customers including NICE, and systematic reviews across a broad range of health and public health topics.
 Lesley is committed to the combination of methodological innovation with delivery of relevant research that meets health policy and decision makers needs and communicates research findings in an a way that is meaningful to them.

 Lesley's research interests are in the conduct and methodological development of systematic reviews, particularly individual participant data (IPD) meta-analysis and she has a long-standing interest in research transparency and data sharing.
-She was a founding member of the Cochrane Collaboration and has been Co-convenor of the IPD Meta-analysis Methods Group since inception.
-She is also Co-Editor in Chief of the BMC journal Systematic Reviews and is currently President Elect of the international Society for Research Synthesis Methods.
+She was a founding member of the Cochrane Collaboration and has been co-convenor of the IPD Meta-analysis Methods Group since its inception.
+She is also co-editor in chief of the BMC journal Systematic Reviews and is currently president-elect of the International Society for Research Synthesis Methods.

 Find out more about the committee and read papers from previous meetings.